Maxmaxflow and counting subgraphs: Acknowledgments

 \section{Acknowledgments}

 We wish to thank Jan van den Heuvel and Akira Saito for valuable conversations.
 We also thank Gordon Royle for drawing our attention to references \cite{Bollobas_66,Mader_73}, and for many valuable conversations.
+Finally, we thank an anonymous referee for several helpful comments, including catching an error in our original versions of Corollaries~\ref{cor.block.1} and \ref{cor.block} (which were called Corollaries~7.5 and 7.12 in the preprint version of this paper).

 This research was supported in part by U.S.\ National Science Foundation grants PHY--9900769, PHY--0099393 and PHY--0424082.
 It was begun while one of the authors (A.D.S.)\ was a Visiting Fellow at All Souls College, Oxford, where he was hosted by the Department of Theoretical Physics and supported in part by U.K.\ Engineering and Physical Sciences Research Council grant GR/M 71626.